is a tent-like enclosure made of netting that clips very simply under a Ray-Way Tarp

 Note that the Extra-Large 2-P Net-Tent with zipper closure fits under our standard size 2-P tarp.
 But because it is quite a bit heaver and more bulky that our standard size 2-P Net-Tent, it is designed primarily for car camping (or motorcycle camping) where its weight and bulk is not so much of an issue.

-Despite the weight increase, Ray uses a urethane floor whenever he uses a Net-Tent, which is on most of our trips.
+Despite the weight increase, we use a urethane floor whenever we use a Net-Tent, which is on most of our trips.
 However, we are still offering floors of silicone nylon for the person more intent on saving the most weight.